Rock Road massacre: Trial and conviction

 Haggart was tried for the murders in September 1982.
-Because of pretrial publicity, the case was moved from Clare County to the Midland County.
+Because of pretrial publicity, the case was moved from Clare County to Midland County.
 Haggart was represented by James Wilson, and Thomas McLaughlin was the prosecutor.
 Circuit Judge Tyrone Gillespie presided over the trial.
 After more than 70 prospective jurors were questioned, a jury of eight women and six men (including two alternates) was sworn on September 13.
 (Two of the women were alternates, leaving a final jury of six women and six men.)

 The prosecution presented its opening argument on September 14, outlining its "pyramid" of evidence.
 Among other things, the prosecution presented testimony from neighbors who had seen Haggart in front of the farm and from others who confirmed Haggart's bus travel to Detroit and then Farwell.
 Dr. Laurence Simmons, the doctor who examined the victims, testified that the victims had been shot with a shotgun, a rifle, and a handgun.
 A fingerprint expert testified that Haggart's prints were not found at the crime scene.
 Two ballistics experts testified that one of two spent .38 caliber bullets found at the scene matched the gun found in the car Haggart was driving when he was arrested.
 A blood analyst testified that blood found on clothing seized from Haggart's apartment in Tennessee had unusual characteristics consistent with one of the victims.
 On October 1, after presenting 200 exhibits and testimony from 67 witnesses, the prosecution rested its case.

 On October 4, Haggart's attorney rested without presenting any evidence or witnesses and without putting Haggart on the stand.
 Haggart's attorney argued that the prosecution had failed to meet its burden of proof.
 He suggested in closing that Haggart arrived at the Post farm, found the bodies, and then fled in Vaudrey's car.

 The jury deliberated for seven-and-a-half hours over three days.
 On October 8, the jury returned its verdict finding Haggart guilty of first-degree murder in six of the deaths.
 Because of doubts as to his intent, he was found guilty of second-degree murder in the death of seven-year-old Tom Gaffney.
 He was also found guilty of attempted murder of Amanda Gaffney.

 On October 22, Judge Gillespie sentenced Haggart to seven life sentences plus 32 years.
 Gillespie said to Haggart: "You have again proven to us that civilization is a veneer and that there still hides in the breast of very few men the bestiality of Attila the Hun."